Frequently asked questions

 How can I find Creative Commons material for my research publications?

 Find the material you want on openverse search.
-Filter results using licence types, for example CC BY or CC BY SA licence – as both these CC licences allow you to adapt as well as include this material in your publications.
-(Note that a CC non-commercial licence (NC) will not permit you to include the material in your articles or books published by commercial publishers.)
+Filter results using licence types, for example CC BY or CC BY SA licence.
+Both these CC licences allow you to adapt and include this material in your publications.
+Note that a CC non-commercial licence (NC) will not permit you to include the material in your articles or books published by commercial publishers.

 Do I need permission to quote text?